vert-x/vertx-examples/src/main/java/httpperf/README.md

 (Run everything from the parent directory of this directory).

-Run the rate counter in a console (give it a unique cluster port)
+Run the rate counter in a console .

-`vertx run org.vertx.java.examples.perf.RateCounter -cp classes -cluster -cluster-port 25501`
+`vertx run perf/RateCounter.java -cluster`

 Run the server in another console (give it 6 instances to utilise the cores on the server)

-`vertx run org.vertx.java.examples.httpperf.PerfServer -cp classes -instances 6`
+`vertx run httpperf/PerfServer.java -instances 6`

 Run the client in another console:

-`vertx run org.vertx.java.examples.httpperf.PerfClient -cp classes -instances 6 -cluster`
+`vertx httpperf/PerfClient.java -instances 6 -cluster`

 Of course, you can run client and server on different machines.
 You'll probably need a fast network to avoid getting IO bound.